fontforge/libuninameslist/README.md

 >     UnicodeNameAnnot[(uni>>16)&0x1f][(uni>>8)&0xff][uni&0xff].annot

-The both strings are in US ASCII, but the annotation string is intended to be modified slightly by the having any `*` characters which immediately follow a tab at the start of a line converted to a bullet character.
+The name string is in ASCII, while the annotation string is in UTF-8 and is also intended to be modified slightly by the having any `*` characters which immediately follow a tab at the start of a line converted to a bullet character.
 Etc.

 Installation and Build instructions
 -----------------------------------